Music by Grateful Dead, Fleetwood Mac among Grammy Hall of Fame inductees

-LOS ANGELES, Nov 18 (Reuters) - Music by rockers the Grateful Dead and Fleetwood Mac, jazz greats Miles Davis and Louis Armstrong and singers Blondie and Roberta Flack will be enshrined in the Grammy Hall of Fame, The Recording Academy said on Wednesday.
+LOS ANGELES (Reuters) - Music by rockers the Grateful Dead and Fleetwood Mac, jazz greats Miles Davis and Louis Armstrong and singers Blondie and Roberta Flack will be enshrined in the Grammy Hall of Fame, The Recording Academy said on Wednesday.

 Grateful Dead’s 1970 album “American Beauty,” named one of Rolling Stone magazine’s 500 greatest albums of all time in 2012, will be inducted after the band ended its 50-year-run this year with a final tour.